greenjoe/sergeants/README.md

 ```
 The bot above is very simple - it attacks nearby fields that can be conquered and does nothing if there are no such fields.
+You can see it in action in this [replay](http://bot.generals.io/replays/HgdiY9sKl) as `95eaec79-9`.
 The `GameState` class provides a lot of information so it should be easy to add more advanced logic.
 See the `Actions`
 interface to find out what actions can be performed by the bot.
+An example of a more advanced bot - Java FFA, created using
+Sergeants, can be seen in action [here](http://bot.generals.io/replays/SxqqAIXte) and [here](http://bot.generals.io/replays/rxnjJFjKx).

 Create a main class that plays the FFA game (this call uses random user identifier, change `UserConfiguration` to set up the player.